PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 10:09:10
+Last updated: 2024-04-06 10:09:44
-Random Quote: When you do one good deed, it creates a ripple effect.
-One good deed leads to another and another. - Marshall Eriksen
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres